rook/rook/Documentation/Upgrade/rook-upgrade.md

 cd rook/deploy/examples
 ```

-If you have deployed the Rook Operator or the Ceph cluster into a different namespace than
+If the Rook Operator or CephCluster are deployed into a different namespace than
 `rook-ceph`, update the common resource manifests to use your `ROOK_OPERATOR_NAMESPACE` and
 `ROOK_CLUSTER_NAMESPACE` using `sed`.